-Egyptian Museum in Cairo is indeed one of the oldest, most famous and largest museums in the world.
-In fact, Egyptian Museum of Antiquities has a long history.
-It dates back to the 1825.
+Egyptian Museum Cairo Egypt is one of the oldest museums in the world.
+In fact, The Egyptian Museum Cairo Egypt has a long history.
+Egyptian Museum Cairo Egypt dates back to the 1825.
 It was when Mohamed Ali Pasha issued a decree to establish a museum for the antiquities.
-Mohamed Ali Pasha was the ruler of Egypt at the time.
+Mohamed Ali Pasha was the ruler of Egypt at that time.
 The first location of the museum was in front of the Azabakeya Lake.
 Azabakeya Lake was between Opera Square and Ataba Square.

 The rulers of Egypt in this period did not realize the real value of the antiquities.
 They also didn’t for ancient historical finds of Egypt.
 They gave them to the European tourists who visited Egypt.
 It was in the middle of the 19th century.
 The rest of the antiquities taken to an abandoned room in the Cairo citadel.
 The Austrian Archduke Maximilian visited the Citadel.
 He was fond of the belongings of this room.
 Khedive Abbas, the ruler of Egypt at that time, gave the Archduke all the items that kept in the room.
 Afterwards Maximilian took theses antiquities with him to Austria.
 They are still there until today.